BC-CSCI-1102-F18-MW/ps0.5/README.md

 <img src="img/atommenu.png" width="300"  />

-4. On the left of the Settings area, you’ll see a menu with items like Core, Editor, URI Handling and so on.
+4. On the left of the Settings area, you’ll see a menu with items like Core, Editor, URI Handling, and so on.
 Click on the menu item that says Install, which has a plus-sign icon next to it.

 <img src="img/install.png" width="600"  />